The holidays inspire so many fun crafts. When it comes to Easter crafts for kids, bunnies and chicks are always popular.

 I added one of the pipe cleaner carrots from our Easter Sensory Bin, and he was done!

-The preschooler had a different bunny in mind.
+The preschooler had a different bunny in mind in this kids craft.

 First, he likes the color brown, so we kept the tube just as it was.
 He used a marker to draw on a face, and drew lots and lots of carrots for his bunny to eat.